 Yes, you should swing the bow if you want to have a very precise shot.
 If you are in a competition where you need every advantage you need, not holding the grip firmly and investing in a sling would be a good choice.
 But you don’t have to drop it either, when you first start learning to grip correctly, holding the grip with only two fingers will give you the same effect without having to swing or drop the bow.

-(Link to my personal Sling) Like you can see a sling does not need to be expensive, they can be more expensive, but its really not necessary to invest so much in a sling.
+(Link to my personal Sling) As you can see a sling does not need to be expensive, it can be more expensive, but it’s really not necessary to invest so much in a sling.
 A cheap one will just do fine for now.

-But a lot of compound shooters dont follow-through or swing and why is that?
+But a lot of compound shooters don’t follow through or swing and why is that?

-Why are olympic archers doing different movements for each shot in the swing-face?
+Why are Olympic archers doing different movements for each shot in the swing-face?

 What bows do Olympic archers use?
 Olympic archers use recurve bows and not compound bows.
-That’s because there is a lot of sports competition for a place in the Olympics and the ICO committee have not yet accepted compound shooting as an Olympic game yet.
+That’s because there is a lot of sports competition for a place in the Olympics and the ICO committee has not yet accepted compound shooting as an Olympic game yet.